wh-alice/mig_visualstudio/vs/test/how-to--submit-a-bug-using-the-web-portal.md

 ---
-title: "How to: Submit a bug using the web portal | testtitle" ms.custom: "" ms.date: "10/03/2016"
+title: "How to: Submit a bug using the web portal" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14"
-ms.prod: "visual-studio-tfs-dev14"